So you got naked online - sexting resource

 suite of resources to help schools implement the Child Safe Standards.

 This section of the Victorian Department of Justice website outlines Victoria’s anti-bullying legislation, known as

 eSmart website is an easy-to-use, evidence-based system that assists school communities to manage and deal with cyberbullying. eSmart is available to all Victorian government schools at no charge, and 300 selected Catholic and Independent schools.

 School Policy and Advisory Guide: Duty of Care

-duty of care section of the website explains the nature of the legal duties owed by teachers and school staff towards students.
+duty of care section of the website explains the nature of the legal duties owed by teachers and school staff toward students.